 The art market in Ubud centre offers an opportunity to shop around for something unique and artistic to remember your trip to this beautiful island.

-One of the most popular item is the Bali handbag and is found at most vendors.
-Other things such as small souvenir or even a beautiful painting can be considered.
-No need to mention that haggling is normal as initial price will be quite steep.
+One of the most popular items is the Bali handbag and is found at most vendors.
+Other things such as small souvenirs or even a beautiful painting can be considered.
+No need to mention that haggling is normal as the initial price will be quite steep.

 The art market sets up at around 8:00 am and before this time is the fresh market.
 Here you will find a selection of fruit and packed meals for 5k IDR (€0.29) for a nasi campur (which is rise with some noodles, chicken or fish).